What Is Spondylolisthesis?

 Spondylolisthesis Causes and Risk Factors

-- Pathological spondylolisthesis.
-Another condition such as osteoporosis or cancer causes it.
+- Another condition such as a spinal tumor or osteoporosis

 - Were born with thinner areas of vertebrae that are prone to breaking and slipping